Why you should give up driving for Lent

 Let’s be straight from the start, I’m not advocating (or even) giving up driving full stop.

-I live in Surrey, but I’m in a bubble with my 81-year-old mother based in rural Dorset who doesn’t drive.
+I live in Surrey, but I have an 81-year-old mother based in rural Dorset who doesn’t drive.
 The nearest shops to her are not a short stroll away.
 They’re not even a bus journey away as there are no buses in her village.

 The shops are between five and seven miles away and currently as inaccessible as the moon.

-When she needs supplies or being taken for essential trips like her vaccination, then there really is only one option: the car.
+When she needs supplies or being taken for essential trips, then there really is only one option: the car.
 The kindness of strangers during the pandemic has been unbelievable, but there is only so much they can do, meaning occasionally I’ve needed to step in and make the lengthy round trip to help out as well.

 Ideally I’d have done so by bike – but the one time I rode to Dorset a couple of years ago it took me the best part of nine hours to get there and I was left exhausted for days!